Corona Uber Accident Lawyers

 To the naked eye, this case was a simple rear-end auto crash where our client suffered a disc herniation in his lumbar spine requiring two epidural pain management injections to help him with his pain.
 But our team managed to secure the maximum policy limits of the at-fault party due to the lifelong pain and future medical care he would require.– BENNY KHORSANDI

-Our Uber accident lawyers in Corona can assist you in determining the potential compensation you deserve.
-We cannot guarantee how much compensation you will ultimately receive.
-Depending on the specifics of your case, you may be able to recover the following:
+Our Uber accident lawyers in Corona can help you determine the potential compensation that may be applicable to your situation.
+Depending on the specifics of your case, you may be able to pursue the following:

-- Healthcare Costs — You may need long-term medical care, including hospital stays, surgery to treat your injuries, and follow-up visits with specialists.
+- Healthcare Costs — You may need long-term medical care, including hospital stays, surgery to treat your injuries, and follow-up visits with medical professionals.

 - Lost Income — Lost wages may also factor in if your injuries prevent you from working.
 This category encompasses lost wages during your recovery period and potential future earnings in the event of permanent work impairment.

-- Property Damage — You may be entitled to compensation for damages to personal property, such as a phone or laptop.
+- Property Damage — You may be able to file a claim for damages to personal property, such as a phone or laptop.

 - Pain & Suffering — You may experience ongoing physical pain due to your injuries.
 It may be difficult for you to take care of yourself.
 As a result of your limitations, you may experience immense emotional trauma and frustration.